There are certain experiences and incidents that we go through as we grow up,

 -

-the basic necessities of life, such as food, shelter, clothing,
+basic necessities of life, such as food, shelter, clothing, medical care, or

 -

-hears violence, such as domestic violence, community violence, or
+violence, such as domestic violence, community violence, or war.

 Ways Trauma Impacts Relationships